WolodjaZ/minimal-mistakes-io/_pages/about.md

   - /about.html
 ---

-<i class="fa fa-resistance" aria-hidden="true"></i> My name is Vladimir Zaigrajew,

- am a graduate of the Wroclaw University of Science and Technology in Poland with a bachelor’s degree in Computer Science with thesis in AI (2021) and master’s in AI (2022), working on Machine Learning and Computer Vision, with an emphasis on representation learning.
-I am interested in the field of Artificial Intelligence research, mainly Computer Vision and its applications to real-world problems.
+My name is Vladimir Zaigrajew and you may wonder who I am, well, I am recent graduate of Wroclaw University of Science and Technology in Poland, with a bachelor's degree in Computer Science and a master's in AI, I have a passion for Machine Learning and Computer Vision, with a particular interest in representation learning.

+Throughout my academic journey, I have focused on exploring the field of Artificial Intelligence research, with a specific emphasis on Computer Vision and its real-world applications.
+As a result of my studies and research, I have gained a deep understanding of the fundamental concepts and principles of AI and am well-versed in the latest trends and technologies in the field.

+My ultimate aim for this website is to showcase my research findings and contributions to the field of AI.
+I also want to encourage new people to fall in love with this field, **let`s destroy the humanity together 😈**.
 ### Education
 - **Master of Science in Artificial Intelligence, Wroclaw University of Science and Technology (WUST), Poland** (2021 – 2022) <br /> Thesis Title: Contrastive learning for multi-label classification (accepted for NeurIPS 2022 Workshop).
 As a participant of AI Tech (government AI, ML and cybersecurity education project), I took part in the WACV 2022 and ICLR 2022 international conferences.
 - **Bachelor of Science, Wroclaw University of Science and Technology (WUST), Poland** (2017 – 2021) <br /> Major: Computer Science <br /> Minor: Applied Computer Engineering in Medicine <br /> Thesis Title: Human activity recognition on the basis of changes of WiFi characteristics.

-Well that's about it for me.
-In this blog, I want to showcase some cool projects I'm involved with and maybe some advice/posts for young and mature ML researchers that I don't think are easy to find yet.
-I also want to encourage new people to fall in love with this field, **let`s destroy the humanity together 😈**.
-Right now I will simply show some cool samples of what AI can do.
+## Sources and blogs that I found useful on my journey and may also help you 🫵
+- [The Turing Way](https://the-turing-way.netlify.app/welcome.html): This is an open source handbook that provides guidance on how to conduct reproducible, ethical, and collaborative data science.
+It covers topics such as data management, analysis, and communication, and includes case studies and examples 📚.
+- [Python Packages](https://py-pkgs.org): This open source book focuses on modern and efficient workflows for creating Python packages.
+It covers topics such as package structure, versioning, and testing, and is directed at developers who want to create reusable and well-documented Python code 📦.
+- [Made With ML](https://madewithml.com): This is a course that covers the foundations of data science and deep learning, as well as MLOps (machine learning operations) - the process of developing, deploying, and maintaining production machine learning applications 🧑‍🏫.
+- [Full Stack Deep Learning](https://fullstackdeeplearning.com): This is a community and set of courses aimed at people building AI-powered products.
+It includes courses on a variety of topics, including deep learning, natural language processing, and MLops 🧑‍🏫.
+- [Dive into Deep Learning](https://d2l.ai/index.html): This interactive book covers deep learning theory and practice, with code, math, and discussions.
+It's implemented with several popular frameworks, including [PyTorch](https://pytorch.org) and [TensorFlow](https://www.tensorflow.org) 📚.
+- [NumFOCUS](https://numfocus.org): This organization promotes open practices in research, data, and scientific computing.
+They sponsor many open source projects and libraries, and organize educational programs such as [PyData](https://pydata.org) conferences and talks 👐.
+- [MLCommons](https://mlcommons.org/en/): This is an open engineering community focused on accelerating innovation in machine learning for the benefit of society.
+It includes a variety of initiatives, such as benchmarking, data sets, and tools for ML researchers and practitioners 🤝.
+- [Andrej Karpathy YouTube](https://www.youtube.com/@AndrejKarpathy): [Andrej Karpathy](https://karpathy.ai) is a well-known AI expert who posts videos on YouTube covering topics such as deep learning, computer vision, and natural language processing.
+He is also a great teacher and tries to show and teach AI in his videos 🧑‍🏫.
+- [Aleksa Gordić - The AI Epiphany](https://www.youtube.com/@TheAIEpiphany): Aleksa Gordić breaks down research papers, code, and everything AI-related.
+His videos are useful for people interested in research, as he discusses recent papers and breaks them down 📺.
+- [Yannic Kilcher](https://www.youtube.com/@YannicKilcher): Yannic Kilcher makes videos about machine learning research papers, programming, and issues in the AI community.
+He also covers the broader impact of AI in society ❤️.
+## Cool samples of what AI can do

-### [Stabble diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion), [Midjourney](https://midjourney.com/home/?callbackUrl=%2Fapp%2F), [Dalle-2](https://openai.com/dall-e-2/) simply write what you want the picture to contain or be about and Voilà.
+### [Stabble diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion), [Midjourney](https://midjourney.com/home/?callbackUrl=%2Fapp%2F), [Dalle-2](https://openai.com/dall-e-2/) just write what you want the picture to contain or be about and Voilà.

 Click on the photos to go to their official IG :).